arambagdasarian/hormuz-2026-data/README.md

 - How much of the April→June price decline was "the market pricing the ceasefire" vs. "barrels actually flowing again"?
 - Does the rerouting gap (bypass capacity vs. baseline flow) actually explain the size of the realized flow loss, or is something else going on?

-Bring back 2-3 questions you'd actually want to chase — those become the next data pull.
+Bring back 2-3 questions you'd actually want to chase